luau-lang/luau/docs/_posts/2023-07-28-luau-recap-july-2023.md

 * Performance of `table.concat` was improved by ~5-7%
 * Performance of `math.noise` was improved by ~30%
 * Inlining of functions is now possible even when they used to compute their own arguments
+* Improved logic for determining whether inlining a function or unrolling a loop is profitable

 ## Autocomplete improvements